hikari-crescent/book/src/ext/tasks.md

 ## Cronjobs

 Cronjobs are supported with the `tasks.cronjob` function.
-[crontab.guru](https://crontab.guru/) is useful for wrting cron expressions.
+[crontab.guru](https://crontab.guru/) is useful for writing cron expressions.

 > ℹ️ [croniter](https://pypi.org/project/croniter/) is used for parsing
 > cron expressions.